7 Types of Chiropractic Methods for Pain Relief

 The Activator Method

 The Activator Method is the 2nd most common technique used in chiropractic care.
-It’s unlike traditional spinal manipulation because it uses a small tool called the “Activator Adjusting Instrument” in order to administer force on a specific, single, targeted vertebra.
+It’s unlike traditional spinal manipulation because it uses a small tool called the “Activator Adjusting Instrument.”
+This tool delivers low-force, high-speed adjustments to a specific, single, targeted vertebra.
 The activator method emphasizes precise targeting and claims to be gentler than traditional manual adjustments, making it potentially suitable for individuals who prefer a less forceful approach.

 The Sacro-Occipital Technique

-The Sacro-Occipital technique (SOT) is a comprehensive chiropractic method that focuses on restoring balance and function to the neuromusculoskeletal system, particularly focusing on the relationship between the sacrum (the triangular bone at the base of the spine: the very bottom (sacrum) and the very top (occiput).
+The Sacro-Occipital technique (SOT) is a comprehensive chiropractic method that focuses on restoring balance and function to the neuromusculoskeletal system, particularly focusing on the relationship between the sacrum (the triangular bone at the base of the spine) and the occiput (the bone at the back of the head).
 It came about when an engineer, Major Bertrand DeJarnette, suffered a major injury and received chiropractic treatment.
 He applied his engineering expertise to chiropractic, stressing the importance of indicators and patterns within the body, acknowledging that pain in one area could be caused by misalignments in another.
 Using this method allows chiropractors to know when spinal corrections are not enough so they can employ other methods.

 The Toggle Recoil Technique

-Toggle Recoil is a technique that was invented by BJ Palmer, the son of D.D.
+Toggle Recoil is a chiropractic method invented by BJ Palmer, the son of D.D.
 Palmer, in 1910.
 It corrects the upper cervical vertebra (in the neck) without twisting or bending the neck and is considered a gentle healing technique.
 The use of a drop table is required so the chiropractor can use minimal force with extreme precision and maximum results.

 Schedule a Chiropractic Appointment